yangdanny97/flake8-bugbear/README.rst

   ``ast.Str`` nodes are all deprecated, but may still be used by some codebases in order to maintain backwards compatibility with Python 3.7.
 * B016: Warn when raising f-strings.
+* Add B028: Check for an explicit stacklevel keyword argument on the warn method from the warnings module.

 23.1.20
 ~~~~~~~~~